Sir Charles Ormsby, 1st Baronet: Life

 Ormsby represented Duleek in the Irish House of Commons between 1790 and the constituency's disenfranchisement under the Acts of Union 1800.
-He subsequently sat as a Tory for Carlow Borough in the House of Commons of the United Kingdom from 1801 to 1806, when he was appointed Recorder of Prince of Wales Island.
+He subsequently sat as a Tory for Carlow in the House of Commons of the United Kingdom from 1801 to 1806, when he was appointed Recorder of Prince of Wales Island.
 On 29 December 1812 he was created a baronet, of Cloghans in the Baronetage of the United Kingdom.

+Death

+He died in 1818 at Ely Place.

-He was succeeded in his title by his son, James.
+and was succeeded in his title by his son, James.